Samiran-Dey/PathGen/README.md

 ## Synthesizing transcriptomic data from histopathology images
 The folder **PathGen** contains the code to synthesize transcriptomic features from whole slide images using our novel diffusion-based model PathGen.
+The checkpoints for the trained models can be downloaded from [here](https://drive.google.com/drive/folders/1vGwPY9WA81F_tDke4mMjKHAjiPtwBdd3?usp=sharing).

 ### Training
 To train PathGen execute the following.